studiochampgauche/headless-react-wordpress-boilerplate/README.md

 ```

+## Lifecycle

+1. In most cases, the `main.min.css` file is loaded before the HTML body.
+However, with large files or slow connections, this may not always happen.
+If you suspect that your CSS file might not load before the body, it is advisable to use inline styles within your `<head>` element for the preloader.
+You can check if `window.SYSTEM.loaded.css` is `true` before closing your preloader animation.

+2. The preloader is the first child element of the body, ensuring it displays without delay.
+This is why you may need to use inline styles for your preloader to prevent Flash of Unstyled Content (FOUC).

+3. The `main.min.js` file is loaded.

+4. Loader initialization occurs, which includes the preloader animation and media download functionality.
+If you want to preload your media, you will need to implement your own download logic.
+Put a look on the file `src > front > js > addons > Loader.js`.

+5. The application is mounted.

+6. A waiting page is displayed to prevent errors while waiting for routes to load.

+7. Once the routes are ready, Scroller Component, PageTransition Component and your current page Component is initialized.

 ## Important Notes

 - The WordPress frontend (not the React frontend, but the admin frontend part) redirects to the wp-admin.
 You can delete the `template_redirect` action hook in `functions.php` if you don't want this behavior.